rocky-linux/documentation/docs/guides/proxies/pound.md

 There are a *LOT* of options that can be included in your `pound.conf` file, including error message directives, logging options, time out values, etc. You can find more on what is available by [looking here.](https://linux.die.net/man/8/pound)

-Pound automatically figures out if one of the "BackEnd" servers is off-line and disables it so that web services can continue without delay.
+Conveniently, Pound automatically figures out if one of the "BackEnd" servers is off-line and disables it so that web services can continue without delay.
 It also automatically sees them again when they are back on-line.

 ## Conclusion

+Pound offers another option for those who do not want to use HAProxy or Nginx as for load balancing.

 Pound as a load balancing server is very easy to install, set up and use.
-As noted here, Pound can also be used as a reverse proxy.
-There are a lot of proxy and load balancing options available.
-Pound offers another option for those who do not want to use HAProxy or Nginx as for load balancing.
-You should always remember to keep security in mind when setting up any service, including a load-balancing proxy server.
-We've touched a little on security in this document.
+As noted here, Pound can also be used as a reverse proxy, and there are a lot of proxy and load balancing options available.

+And remember, you should always remember to keep security in mind when setting up any service, including a load-balancing proxy server.